A small percentage can make a huge difference in the long term when it comes to fees and costs.

 4 things to consider with fees and costs

 Look at the total cost

-Super funds can calculate their fees in different ways, so make sure that you’re comparing apples with apples, and look at the total cost.
-Every MySuper fund will have a product dashboard available on their website that helps you to compare costs.View product dashboard
+Super funds can report their fees in different ways, so make sure that you’re comparing apples with apples, and look at the total cost.
+Every MySuper fund will have a product dashboard available on their website that helps you to compare fees and costs.View product dashboard

 It’s about more than just fees